lucaderi/sgr/2020/Maio/monitoringCPUMEM/README.md

 INSTALLATION

-- You need to install this packages before running the script:
+- You need to install these packages before running the script:
     - sudo apt-get install libsnmp-dev snmp-mibs-downloader gcc python-dev
     - pip3 install easysnmp
+    - pip3 install rrdtool

 DESCRIPTION:

 - It's a simple python script that returns the ticks values of the processors, the value of the total memory and the value of the available memory.
+Reports the data on two rdd databases which are then represented in graphs.

 USAGE:

-- python3 memCpuCheck.py
+- ./memCpuCheck.py

 PARAMETERS:

 - community: community string for snmp.
 - host: host that receive the requests sent.
 - version: version of snmp for the requestes.
-- num_processors: number of the agent processors.

 OUTPUT:

+- CPU usage: ... %
+- Free CPU: ... %
-- The number of ticks spent idle, for num_processors processors: ...
+- The number of ticks spent idle, for x processors: ...
 - Available memory: ... kb
 - Total memory: ... kb